 - acquire and preserve books, periodicals, prints, films, recordings, and other library materials pertinent to medicine;

-- organize the materials...by appropriate cataloging, indexing and bibliographical listing;
+- organize materials by appropriate cataloging, indexing, and bibliographical listing;

 - provide reference and research assistance; and

-- engage in such other activities in furtherance of the purposes of this part as (the Surgeon General) deems appropriate and the library's resources permit.
+- engage in such other activities as deemed appropriate and the NLM's resources permit.